haveanicedaymydear/Assistant-Autogen/instructions/validation_guidance_s3.md

 *   **T**ime-bound (Has a timeframe)
 *   An outcome like "To improve social skills" is not SMART.
 A SMART outcome would be: "By the end of the term, X will initiate a conversation with a peer during unstructured break time on at least 3 occasions per week."

-### Section Structure (MAJOR)
+### Section Structure (CRITICAL)
 *   The file MUST contain all four main headings: `Communication and Interaction`, `Cognition and Learning`, `Social, Emotional and Mental Health Difficulties`, and `Sensory and/or Physical Needs`.
-*   Under each main heading, it MUST contain the three sub-headings: `Identified Special Educational Need(s)`, `Provision Relating to That Need`, and `Intended Outcomes`.
-Missing structure is a **MAJOR** error.
+*   Under each main heading, needs MUST be written in the following format:
+**Special Educational Need 1:**
+**Provision: [provision which relates to need 1]** **Outcome: [outcome which relates to need 1]** Deviation from this structure is a **CRITICAL** error.

 ## Feedback Report
 Generate a `feedback.md` report.
 *   State if `output_s3.md` **PASSES** or **FAILS**.
 *   This section will likely have many issues.
 Prioritize **CRITICAL** errors.
-*   Example: "CRITICAL - Golden Thread Broken: The need 'difficulty processing verbal instructions' has no corresponding provision."
+*   Example: "Major - Golden Thread Broken: The need 'difficulty processing verbal instructions' has no corresponding provision."
-*   Example: "CRITICAL - Provision Not Specific: The provision 'Access to SALT' under Communication and Interaction is missing frequency, duration, and staff ratio."
+*   Example: "Major - Provision Not Specific: The provision 'Access to SALT' under Communication and Interaction is missing frequency, duration, and staff ratio."
-*   Example: "CRITICAL - Outcome Not SMART: The outcome 'To feel happier in school' is not measurable or time-bound."
+*   Example: "Major - Outcome Not SMART: The outcome 'To feel happier in school' is not measurable or time-bound."

+**Important** - Missing information should be flagged, but do not suggest that the writer should state “Not known” when a field has been left blank.
+Do NOT suggest that field headings are removed.
+Where detail is missing for a provision or outcome, the document should NEVER state 'Not specified in source'.
+Example: if there is no Staff/student ratio for a provision, omit this completely from the output.